hashicorp/terraform/website/source/docs/enterprise/runs/variables-and-configuration.html.md

 ### Personal Variables

-Personal variables can be created at the Environment level.
-All Personal Environment variables are private and scoped to the user that created them.
-Just like Environment variables, they are injected into the virtual environment during the `plan` and `apply` phases.
+Personal variables can be created at the Environment or Organization level.
+All Personal variables are private and scoped to the user that created them.
+Just like shared Environment variables, they are injected into the virtual environment during the `plan` and `apply` phases.

-Personal Environment variables can be used to override Environment variables on a per-user basis.
-You can add, edit, and delete environment variables from the "variables" page on your environment.
+Both Personal Environment and Personal Organization variables can be used to override Environment variables on a per-user basis.

 ## Variable Hierarchy

-For Environment and Personal Environment variables, it is possible to create the same variable in multiple places.
+It is possible to create the same variable in multiple places for more granular control.
 Variables are applied in the following order:

 1. Environment
+2. Personal Organization
-2. Personal Environment
+3. Personal Environment

 Here's an example:

-* For the `SlothCorp/petting_zoo` environment, a user creates an Environment variable called `SECRET_GATE_ACCESS_KEY` and sets the value to `"orange-turtleneck"`
+* For the `SlothCorp/petting_zoo` environment, User 1 creates
+an Environment variable called `SECRET_GATE_ACCESS_KEY` and sets the value to `"orange-turtleneck"`
-* Another user adds a Personal Environment variable for `SECRET_GATE_ACCESS_KEY` and sets the value to `"pink-turtleneck"`
+* User 2 adds a Personal Environment variable for `SECRET_GATE_ACCESS_KEY` and sets the value to `"pink-overalls"`
+* When User 2 submits a `plan` or `apply`, the `SECRET_GATE_ACCESS_KEY` will use `"pink-overalls"`
-* When the `plan` or `apply` executes, the `SECRET_GATE_ACCESS_KEY` will use `"pink-turtleneck"`
+* When User 1, or any other user, submits a `plan` or `apply`, the `SECRET_GATE_ACCESS_KEY` will use `"orange-turtleneck"`

 ## Managing Secret Multi-Line Files

 Terraform Enterprise has the ability to store multi-line files as variables.
-The recommended way to manage your secret/sensitive multi-line files (private key, SSL cert, SSL private key, CA, etc.) is to add them as [Terraform Variables](#terraform-variables) or [Environment Variables](#environment-variables).
+The recommended way to manage your secret or sensitive multi-line files (private key, SSL cert, SSL private key, CA, etc.) is to add them as [Terraform Variables](#terraform-variables) or [Environment Variables](#environment-variables).